DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS. READ THE FINE PRINT.

 Switch out your wasteful dryer sheets for wool dryer balls.

 Pro tip from my Captain Planet friend Sarah (no seriously, I’m pretty sure she once took recyclables home from parties when we were in college): Buy dark wool dryer balls because you can use them for your lights and your darks because lighter dryer balls have a tendency to leave white fibers on dark clothes.
-I went for this pack of wool dryer balls that are half white and half grey!
+I went for that are half white and half grey!

 Make your beauty routine more environmentally friendly with reusable cotton pads instead of cotton balls.

 Here’s yet another moment when I thought It can’t really be that simple, right?
-Wrong.
-This set of bamboo makeup remover pads comes with a laundry bag, so when they’re dirty you just pop them in the washing machine and go about the rest of your day knowing you are killing it at this zero waste living thing!
+Wrong. comes with a laundry bag, so when they’re dirty you just pop them in the washing machine and go about the rest of your day knowing you are killing it at this zero waste living thing!

 I use them most often to apply toner and remove eye makeup, though I’m going to give them the real test this week: removing nail polish.
 I’ll keep you posted.